blue-yonder/postgraas_server/README.rst

 What is Postgraas?
 ==================

 Postgraas offers `CRUD <https://de.wikipedia.org/wiki/CRUD>`_ operations for complete PostgreSQL database instances via a simple REST api.
-The database instances are docker containers and the api server is a few hundred LoC Flask application.
-It is of not meant as a production ready solution, but more a proof-of-concept to spread the idea of creating "as-a-service" services easily yourself and should inspire you to start working on your own cloud infrastructure today.
-But in fact, it proofs the concept very well and it turned out to be super useful for delivering a PostgreSQL instance if you need one fast: for integration tests, for playing around with fancy ShowHN projects or other experiments.
-The CRUD management via REST api is of course also a necessary prequisite for building an automated continuous delivery pipeline for a modern software project.
+The database instances are docker containers and the API server is a few hundred LoC Flask application.
+It is not meant as a production ready solution, but more as a proof-of-concept to spread the idea of creating "as-a-service" services easily yourself and should inspire you to start working on your own cloud infrastructure today.
+But in fact, it proofs the concept very well and it turned out to be super useful for delivering a PostgreSQL instance if you need one fast, e.g. for integration tests, for playing around with fancy ShowHN projects or other experiments.
+The CRUD management via REST api is of course also a necessary prerequisite for building an automated continuous delivery pipeline for a modern software project.

 Installation
 ============